Halle train collision

 The Halle train collision (also known as the Buizingen train collision) was a collision between two NMBS/SNCB passenger trains carrying a combined 250 to 300 people in Buizingen, in the municipality of Halle, Flemish Brabant, Belgium, on 15 February 2010.
-The accident occurred in snowy conditions at 08:28 CET (07:28 UTC), during rush hour, on railway line 96 (Brussels–Quévy) about 12 km from Brussels between P-train E3678 from Leuven to Braine-le-Comte (a local rush hour train) and IC-train E1707 from Quiévrain to Liège (an intercity train).
+The crash occurred in snowy conditions at 08:28 CET (07:28 UTC), during rush hour, on railway line 96 (Brussels–Quévy) about 12 km from Brussels between P-train E3678 from Leuven to Braine-le-Comte (a local rush hour train) and IC-train E1707 from Quiévrain to Liège (an intercity train).
 A third train was able to come to a stop just in time.
-The collision killed 19 people and injured 171, making it the deadliest rail accident in Belgium in over fifty years.
+The collision killed 19 people and injured 171, making it the deadliest rail crash in Belgium in over fifty years.

-Three investigations were held in the aftermath of the accident: a parliamentary investigation to review railway safety, a safety investigation for the purpose of preventing future accidents, and a judicial investigation into whether any laws were broken.
-The cause of the accident was determined to be a human error on behalf of the driver of the train from Leuven, who passed a red signal without authorization.
+Three investigations were held in the aftermath of the crash: a parliamentary investigation to review railway safety, a safety investigation for the purpose of preventing future crashes, and a judicial investigation into whether any laws were broken.
+The cause of the crash was determined to be a human error on behalf of the driver of the train from Leuven, who passed a red signal without authorization.
 This was contested by the train driver, despite the confirmations of the safety and judicial investigations.
 Another contributing factor was the absence of TBL 1+ on the train that passed the red signal.
-If TBL 1+ had been installed the accident may have been avoided.
+If TBL 1+ had been installed the crash may have been avoided.
 Because of multiple difficulties the judicial investigation lasted for years, causing the train driver, the NMBS/SNCB, and Infrabel (the infrastructure operator) to be summoned to court only in June 2018.

 The disaster led to the accelerated rollout of TBL 1+ on the entire Belgian railway network.
 The last NMBS/SNCB train was fitted with the system in November 2016.